-7(i) Access to and movement within the Area
+7(ii) Access to, and movement within or over, the Area

 Access to the Area shall be by small boat, by helicopter, on foot or by vehicle.
+Persons entering the Area may not move beyond the immediate vicinity of their landing site unless authorised by Permit.